 Having also completed a BSc (Hons) Sports Science from St Mary's University, a Post Graduate Diploma in Sports and Remedial Massage from NLSSM, where he became a tutor.
 He completed an MSc Sports and Exercise Rehabilitation and has gained a broad range of knowledge on injury, rehabilitation, training and performance.

-Barry has earned strong reviews in Tatler magazine for his services and gave specialist opinion for The Times, The Guardian and Men's Health Magazine on several training and injuries in elite sports.
+Barry has earned strong reviews in Tatler magazine for his services and has given specialist opinion for The Times, The Guardian, Men's Health Magazine and for several articles in The Athletic on training and injury related topics in elite sports.